binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Let us look at SSH.

 Using nmaps service detection `-sV` option has the smarts to work most of this out because nmap uses service specific probes.
-So relying on higher level tools are often quicker and more effective as the manual work has already been done and backed into the tooling.
+So relying on higher level tools are often quicker and more effective as the manual work has already been done and baked into the tooling.

 {linenos=off, lang=bash}
     nmap -sV -p 22 <target>